Back

 Coach Brent gives you a 10 step guide to getting your football kicking & punting tuned up in only 10 days to start your football training camp strong!

-This week I received a ton of calls asking ‘What can my son due to get his kicking/punting tuned up for the start of the 2011 season?’ (which begins on August 1st and only 10 days away!)
+This week I received a ton of calls asking, ‘What can my son do to get his kicking/punting tuned up for the start of the 2011 season?’ (which begins on August 1st and is only 10 days away!)
 Well, most of you who have been training with me on a consistent basis are already tuned up and ready to go.
-You’ve been following a program that has gradually increased your kicking frequency over the last few months and has improved your accuracy, distance and overall confidence.
+You’ve been following a program that has gradually increased your kicking frequency over the last few months and has improved your accuracy, distance, and overall confidence.

-Well what about the kickers and punters out there who let the summer slip away and have only practiced a couple times, or even worse- not at all!
+Well, what about the kickers and punters out there who let the summer slip away and have only practiced a couple of times, or even worse, not at all!
 Yes, you are definitely behind schedule and should have been practicing all summer, but don’t worry!
-I have created a special 10 step emergency tune-up guide for you to follow over the next 10 days which you will start TODAY!
-This is for every kicker/punter whether youth, HS, College or Pro.
+I have created a special 10-step emergency tune-up guide for you to follow over the next 10 days, which you will start TODAY!
+This is for every kicker/punter whether youth, HS, College, or Pro.
 You should print this guide out or save it to your phone so you can committ to it over the next 10 days.
 Good Luck!

 1. Kick or Punt a total of 40 balls these days: